w3c/tokyo18-workshop/minutes.md

 … So the team now, project started in July and team includes Data scientist which come from different background
 … specialist of data learning
 … We've made some integration of research laboratory
-… we work with ??? which is the atomic energy research center in France
+… we work with CEA which is the atomic energy research center in France
 … and keen on data visualization
 … We have ? which work on data analysis
 … And of course team of developers, which build the whole system to create a future